 21 Feb, 2023

 Brake rotors, also known as brake discs, are circular metal discs attached to the hubs of your wheels.
 Rotors are an essential part of your vehicle’s brake system, as they are what a vehicle’s brake pads clamp down on to bring your car to a stop.
 Over time, rotors can become warped as a result of excessive heating and other causes.
 Warping refers to an uneven rotor surface.
 There are many reasons why brake rotors become warped.
-At Chloe’s Auto Repair, we are a professional auto repair shop with many years of experience in the industry.
+At Chloe’s Auto Repair and Tire, we are a professional auto repair shop with many years of experience in the industry.
 We understand what causes warped rotors and the possible solutions.

 The following are the most common causes of warped rotors:

 The most common cause of warped rotors is excessive braking at high speeds.
 When you press the brake pedal, the brake pads clamp down on the rotors to stop the wheels from spinning.
 If you constantly apply pressure to your brakes at high speeds, the rotors become excessively heated.
 The excessive heat causes the metal to become soft and wear down in certain spots, making the surface uneven.

 Driving too long on worn brake pads can cause warped rotors in two ways.
 First, excessively worn brake pads will create imperfect contact with the rotors, resulting in uneven heating.
 Second, bad brake pads can cause deep grooves to develop in the rotors or apply too much pressure to one side of the rotor, causing friction and eventually warping the rotors.

 Braking at high speeds may cause the brake pads’ friction material to become excessively hot and loosen up.
 This material rubs off onto the brake rotors, causing the brake rotor surface to become uneven.
 This results in a soft, mirror-like glaze on the brake rotor surface, thereby decreasing the overall efficiency of the brakes.